Alfresco/docs-alfresco/enterprise-viewer/3.5/config/files.md

 ### excludeEmbeddedAnnotations

 Set to `true` if annotations embedded in the PDF should not be fetched, or `false` otherwise.
+Any users that are not in Alfresco will not have their annotations show up in AEV.

 Default value: `true`